-Please note: this advice is intended as guidance only and decisions should be made on a case by case basis on a rolling two-month timeframe to allow for cases to be continually assessed as time progresses.
+Please note: this advice is intended as guidance only and decisions should be made on a case by case basis based on the timeframe of the specific lockdown.
 It is not an exhaustive list and veterinary practices may vary in their approach due to individual circumstances.
-This advice will be reviewed in light of any further government instructions or relevant information.